thomas-sanger/Week2/README.md

 # Week 2 Project

-This project uses a JavaScript event handler `window.onload` to call a function that writes my list of favorite foods upon the successful loading of the webpage.
-Finally it writes a log message to the console after the function is called.
+This project uses a JavaScript event handler, `window.onload`, to call a function.
+The function writes my list of favorite foods upon the successful loading of the webpage.
+Finally, it writes a log message to the console after the function is called.

 ## Requirements